fugisawa/artigo_big_techs/artigo_final/artigo_bigtechs_inteligencia_nacional_completo.md

 ## Abstract

 This study analyzes how big techs have become a national intelligence threat to Brazil through algorithmic manipulation, regulatory capture, and facilitation of foreign influence operations.
-Based on integrated analysis of 627 documents, 1,247 empirical cases, and technical data from 2018-2024, the work demonstrates an 85% probability of significant interferência eleitoral in 2026 without coordinated countermeasures.
-The research proposes an operational national intelligence estrutura with the creation of the National Digital Sovereignty Council (CNSD) and National Digital Intelligence Center (CNID), plus five legal instruments for platform regulation.
+Based on integrated analysis of 627 documents, 1,247 empirical cases, and technical data from 2018-2024, the work demonstrates an 85% probability of significant electoral interference in 2026 without coordinated countermeasures.
+The research proposes an operational national intelligence framework with the creation of the National Digital Sovereignty Council (CNSD) and National Digital Intelligence Center (CNID), plus five legal instruments for platform regulation.
 The presented model offers an 87:1 return on investment, making Brazil a global reference in digital sovereignty.
 The study concludes that only the national intelligence community has the systemic vision necessary to coordinate an adequate response to this existential threat to Brazilian democracy.

 **Keywords:** national intelligence; big techs; digital sovereignty; democracy; platform regulation.